About Nicole's Housea Northwest Arkansas transitional housing for women coming out of addiction

 Our board of directors

-Nicole’s House has a 7-member active working board of directors.
-Nicole’s House is always in search of volunteers to serve on our board, in house, as a mentor or a sponsor.
+Nicole’s House has an active working board of directors.
+Nicole’s House is always in search of volunteers to serve on our board, in house, or as a mentor or sponsor.

 Nicole’s House saved my life.
 I was abandoned as a child and I married young to an abusive man.
 I was able to get away from him.
 I remarried, had a son, and my husband died from cancer before my child turned one.
 It was just my son and I. I finished college and taught school.
 I then remarried and had two more children.
 My husband was abusive, and I turned to drugs as a way to escape.
 When I lost custody of my younger son and daughter, I worked for DHS for six years but eventually lost my DHS job due to my abuse.
 I have been in and out of prison and have eight felonies.
 I was living with my sister when I learned about Nicole’s House.
 I was still using.
 I thought, “I need that.”
 I came to Nicole’s House in May of 2018, and I graduated this past May.
 I now work for a drug and alcohol treatment center.
 I am able to give back and help others in addiction.
 I will be forever grateful to Nicole’s House and the amazing volunteers who loved me when I was certainly unlovable.
 They never wavered.